mieweb/docs/content/functions/reports/exporting-report-data.md

 These are the steps on how to set Excel to be the default to open XML documents:

 Generate a report using the *export or show spreadsheet* hyperlinks from a {{% system-name %}} report.
 Save the XML file to your desktop after you clicked *show or export spreadsheet* hyperlink.
-It will save the report data as an XML file type..
+It will save the report data as an XML file type.

 Go to that file, right click and select *Properties*